UniversalDependencies/UD_Italian-Valico/README.md

 # Acknowledgements

-The treebank development has also been possible thanks to the valuable comments of Dr. Elisa Corino (University of Turin) and Dr. Alessandro Mazzei (University of Turin).
+The treebank development has also been possible thanks to Dr. Elisa Corino's (University of Turin) and Dr. Alessandro Mazzei's (University of Turin) valuable advice.

 # Citation